Unrelated Business Income Tax and Your Self-Directed Investments

 Calculating Your UBIT rate

 In general, the unrelated business income tax rate follows the IRS “trust rates” schedule.
 There is one exception related to real estate assets: the percentage of profits attributed to the outstanding loan percentage at the sale of the leveraged real estate (the debt-financed portion) is taxed at the long-term capital gains rate.

 IRS Form 990-T is used to calculate what you owe.
-Depending on your particular financial situation, it could be a good idea to complete this form even if your self-directed investment won’t incur tax; Next Generation Trust Services recommends you consult with your trusted financial or tax advisor.
-Our company’s CFO, who is a certified public accountant, is available to handle your Form 990-T filing for an additional fee.
+Depending on your particular financial situation, it could be a good idea to complete this form even if your self-directed investment won’t incur tax; Next Generation Trust Company recommends you consult with your trusted financial or tax advisor.